BrowserWorks/website/src/content/docs/blog/waterfox-in-partnership-with-fastly.md

 Whenever you browse the web, your DNS queries get exposed to your ISP or anyone else watching your web traffic.
 That means they can easily see which sites you visit and profile your interests.
 Rather invasive, isn't it?
 ​

-Waterfox has partnered with Fastly to integrate secure Oblivious HTTP relays into the browser's DNS resolution — by partnering with Fastly, we were able to use a world-class implementation of this privacy-respecting protocol, that’s also used by many of the world’s leading platforms, including many top internet browsers.
+Waterfox has partnered with Fastly to integrate secure Oblivious HTTP relays into the browser's DNS resolution — with this partnership, we are able to use a world-class implementation of this privacy-respecting protocol, that’s also used by many of the world’s leading platforms, including many top internet browsers.
 This encrypts and relays your DNS traffic through remote servers in a way that completely hides the target of your DNS queries -– and ultimately the site where your browser is planning to connect.
-Your DNS requests become 100% private.
+Your DNS requests become significantly more private and secure.

 ​
 It is important that at every stage of the connection each service is run by an independent third party.
 This prevents any one party from collating data together and unmasking who is making the requests.